There's been a lot of buzz about titanium cookware in the past few years. But what exactly is titanium cookware?

 Sizes vary among manufacturers, but anything from 9 inches to 11 inches will fit this general guideline.

 For all-purpose skillets (not nonstick), we recommend a 12-inch/5-6qt size.
 But in nonstick, the larger pans are prohibitively expensive--because they won't last long enough to get your money's worth out of them.
-So unless you're routinely cooking eggs for several, a 10-inch/3-4qt size should be fine for a nonstick skillet.
+So unless you're routinely cooking eggs for several, a 10-inch/3-4qt size should be fine for a nonstick skillet or sauté pan.

 You can also find some great deals on sets of two, usually 8-inch and 10-inch; these are often cheaper than buying one of the pans alone!
 If you do get a set, the smaller skillet is a nice addition for when you're cooking for just one or two people, or for making a side dish.
 You won't regret having it.